visma-allan-nevala/pum-aws/README.md

 4) If the SAML assertion contains claims for more than one AWS IAM role, the user is prompted to choose one of them
 5) The SAML assertion is sent to AWS and verified by AWS (Visma's ADFS must be trusted in the AWS account you are trying to log into, this is usually done by VITC when they create the AWS account)
 6) If the SAML assertion is verified successfully, AWS returns temporary security credentials for the chosen role.
 These credentials can be used for running AWS CLI and are valid for 1 hour.
+7) If the token was saved correctly, the aws cli will be authenticated for the duration of the token's validity.

 # Prerequisites
 * [Python 3](https://www.python.org/downloads/)